klaudiosinani/dsforest/readme.md

 - Return Type: `Any | undefined`

 Returns the representative element/root of the disjoint-set/tree that element `value` is part of.
 If the given element is not part of any set/tree, then `undefined` is returned.
-The method uses the **path compression** heuristic which mutates the parent pointer of each element, part of the find path, by making it point directly to the set representative/root.
+The method uses the **path compression** heuristic which mutates the parent pointer of each element, part of the find-path, by making it point directly to the set-representative/root.

 ##### **`value`**